-What is Dialectical Behavior Therapy?Dialectical Behavior Therapy (DBT) is a type of psychotherapy that teaches people new skills to help manage their emotions and decrease conflict in relationships.
+Dialectical behavior therapy (DBT) is a type of evidence-based psychotherapy that teaches people new coping skills to help manage their emotions and decrease conflict in relationships.
 It focuses specifically on therapeutic skills in 4 key areas.
 There are 4 main skills that are focused on in DBT and they are:

 - Distress tolerance: Aimed towards increasing the tolerance for negative emotions rather than trying to escape them.